PH Design and Construction 5 Star Google Reviews

 Site Preparation and Grading

 Even seemingly level lots often require grading work to ensure proper drainage and create suitable building pads.
 Site preparation costs vary dramatically based on terrain and soil conditions.
+Typical expenses include:

-Typical site preparation expenses include clearing trees and vegetation ($1,000-$5,000 per acre), grading and excavation ($3,000-$15,000 depending on complexity), soil testing and engineering reports ($1,500-$3,000), erosion control measures ($1,000-$3,000), and rock removal if encountered (highly variable, $5,000-$50,000+).
-Whether you’re building in Stark County, Cuyahoga County, or Medina County, site conditions vary significantly even within the same municipality.
+Whether you're building in Stark County, Cuyahoga County, or Medina County, site conditions vary significantly even within the same municipality.

 Utility Connections and Extensions